cube3power/atsd/api/data/series/aggregate.md

 The aggregation process is implemented as follows:

 1. Load detailed data within the specified `startDate` and `endDate` into each series separately. <br>`startDate` is inclusive and `endDate` is exclusive.
-2. Split each series' `time:value` array into periods based on [alignment](period.md#alignment) parameter.
+2. Split each series' `time:value` array into periods based on an [alignment](period.md#alignment) parameter.
-3. Discard periods if start time is earlier than `startDate`.
+3. Discard periods whose start time is earlier than `startDate`.
 4. Apply [statistical function](../../../api/data/aggregation.md) to values in each period and return a modified `time:value` array for each series where `time` is the period start time and `value` is the result of the statistical function.

 ## Fields